Bangor Main Street, Castle and Town Hall

 Such positions were manned chiefly by 102 Heavy Anti Aircraft Regiment and this one can be seen from the Comber to Dundonald walkway on the right between Ballyrainey and the Soccer School of Excellence.

-**Sadly I have learned that all but the Accommodation Building have now been totally erased from the landscape.
+**Sadly I have learned that this entire site has now been totally erased from the landscape.
 Another part of our WW2 past is now gone**

 Craigantlet Medium Frequency Direction Finding Buildings